Itera/firebase-workshop/__tasks__/part1/README.md

 ## Task 6: Retreive the game from Cloud Firestore
-We now have the connections up and running.
-Next up is to actually retreive the game document we configured in task 3.
-So far our skeleton only allows you choose a username and does not actually retreive any data from Firebase.
+We now have the connections up and running. 👊  Next up is to actually retreive the game document we configured in task 3.
+So far our skeleton only allows you choose a username and authenticate with anonymous account.
+It does not actually retreive any of the games from Firebase.

 1. Head into the file `src/game/useRealtimeGames.ts`, this is where we will add the logic to retreive the games in our Cloud Firestore.
-The games we retreive is used from our App component to render all the games from the db.
+The games we retreive is used in the App component to render all the games from the Cloud Firestore.

-Our goal is to retreive the documents from collection "games" from our Cloud Firestore.
+ℹ️ Our goal is to retreive the documents from collection "games" from our Cloud Firestore.
 The `import firebase from 'firebase';` on the top of file references the firestore npm package where there is functionality we can reuse to retreive the documents.

-2. Add a call to `firebase.firestore().collection('games').get()` that creates a new game list, add the game to the setGames() and returns it from the function.
+2. Add a call to `firebase.firestore().collection('games').get()` that creates a new game list, adds the games to the setGames() and returns it from the function.

 ℹ️  See the official docs for more details: https://firebase.google.com/docs/firestore/query-data/get-data#get_multiple_documents_from_a_collection

 ℹ️  Also, the document we retreive from Firebase includes many more fields that we are intrested in, you can check this by using `console.log(doc)` within the code.
 We only need to set the Id and the data contents of a Game.
 Example: `const gameWithDocId = { id: doc.id ,...doc.data()} as Game;` We set the id to doc.id and copy all the data of the document using `...doc.data`.

+👉 **Tip:** Since we are using Typescript with React to create the empty game list you need to do something like `const games: Game[] = []`.

-3. Starting the app again you should see the game you created being visable in the game list :)
+3. Starting the app again you should see the game you created being visable in the game list.
+Well done! 👏

-ℹ️  If you are stuck you can either ask any of the helpers from Itera or use the example solution file in path: `__solutions__/part1/useRealtimeGames.ts`.
+👉 **Tip:**  If you are stuck you can either ask any of the helpers from Itera or use the example solution file in path: `__solutions__/part1/useRealtimeGames.ts`.